pablorr24/metagenomics_snakemake/README.md

 ```
 ## Database Installation

 If you already have a database such as Silva, Greengenes, RefSeq, Kraken2, or a similar classification database, you can skip this step.
 Otherwise, make sure you install a database.
-The following instructions will download and install the Silva database
+The following instructions will download and install the Silva database.

 ```
+cd database
 kraken2-build --special silva --db SilvaDB kraken2-build --special greengenes --db greengenes
 ```